 Looking for a great way to get your students moving?
-Participate with your class in Stride with Pride 2013!
+Participate with your class in Stride with Pride 2014!

 Stride with Pride is open to all teachers in Broome and Tioga counties who teach Grades 3-5.
 As participants in the program, teachers will be provided with the following:

-- A classroom set of pedometers
+- A Classroom set of pedometers (30)

 - Follow up support

-The training will take place on March 19th from 4-6 pm at WSKG studios in Vestal, New York.
+The training will take place on September 23rd, from 4-6 pm at WSKG studios in Vestal, New York.
 If your district/building is interested in participating, click here to register.